US asks court to end asylum limits, with a short delay

 The federal government acknowledged in its filing to the Supreme Court that the end of Title 42 will likely lead to “disruption and a temporary increase in unlawful border crossings” but asked the court to reject efforts by a group of conservative leaning states to keep Title 42 in place.

+The federal government also asked that if the court denies the states’ efforts to keep Title 42 in place indefinitely that the court give the government some time to prepare.

+Specifically the government asked if the Supreme Court acts before Friday, it leave the temporary stay in place just until end of day on Dec.
+27. And if the court denies the application on Friday or later, it wants the court to keep the restrictions in place until the second business day after the court issues an order.
+Either timeline — if granted — would mean Title 42 would be in place until at least after Christmas.

-EL PASO, Texas (AP) — Suspense mounted at the U.S. border with Mexico on Tuesday about the future of restrictions on asylum-seekers as the Supreme Court issued a temporary order to keep pandemic-era limits on migrants in place.
+The request comes as suspense mounted at the U.S. border with Mexico about the future of restrictions on asylum-seekers.

-Conservative-leaning states won a reprieve — though it could be brief — as they push to maintain a measure that allows officials to expel many but not all asylum-seekers.
+Conservative-leaning states want to maintain a measure that allows officials to expel many but not all asylum-seekers.
 In a last-ditch appeal to the Supreme Court, they argued that an increased numbers of migrants would take a toll on public services such as law enforcement and health care and warned of an “unprecedented calamity” at the southern border.

-Chief Justice John Roberts granted a stay pending further order, asking the administration of President Joe Biden to respond by 5 p.m.
-Tuesday.
-That’s just hours before restrictions are slated to expire Wednesday.

-The Department of Homeland Security, which is responsible for enforcing border security, acknowledged Roberts’ order — and said the agency would continue “preparations to manage the border in a safe, orderly, and humane way when the Title 42 public health order lifts.”
+They have argued that the federal government has no plan to deal with an increase in migrants — while in Washington, Republicans are set to take control of the House and make immigration a key issue.

 In El Paso, Democratic Mayor Oscar Leeser warned that shelters across the border in Ciudad Juárez are packed to capacity with an estimated 20,000 migrants who are prepared to cross into the U.S.